Episode 05: The Traditional Wedding Dances

 Links mentioned in this episode:

-- Don’t miss this list of the Top First Dance Wedding Songs for 2021
+- Don’t miss this list of the Top First Dance Wedding Songs

 - Check out this advice for crafting the Perfect Wedding Reception Playlist

 - Chapter 1 of The Budget-Savvy Wedding Planner & Organizer to get the worksheets

 - Save money by being a DIY Wedding DJ

 The Bouquet Toss Podcast is Part of the Evergreen Podcasts Network